-All applications are reviewed by the University of Derby Project Manager before registration for a University of Derby award.
-Any non-standard entry must be considered in consultation with the University of Derby
+Applications are reviewed by the University of Derby through an admissions audit carried out by the Project Manager on a sample specified by the UoD College of Arts, before registration for a University of Derby award.
+Any non-standard entry must be considered in consultation with the University of Derby.